Pathway for Aboriginal Students

 The College of Nursing has been a national leader in providing personal, tutorial and academic support to Aboriginal nursing students through its University of Saskatchewan Community of Aboriginal Nursing (UCAN) program, formerly the Native Access Program to Nursing (NAPN), to help increase the number of Aboriginal people in the nursing profession.
 Current Aboriginal nursing students seeking assistance or anyone interested in applying to the College in the future, should contact a UCAN advisor today!

 Students can sign up for the mentorship program by completing this form.
-Interested RNs can sign up to be a mentor by competing this form.
+Interested RNs can sign up to be a mentor by completing this form.
 For more information on the mentorship program, please contact the Aboriginal Mentorship Program Coordinator.

 The University of Saskatchewan College of Nursing has established a $5,000 entrance scholarship for up to five (5) incoming first year graduate students of Aboriginal ancestry.
 Students of Aboriginal ancestry are automatically considered for the scholarship upon acceptance into a graduate nursing program and do not need to apply separately.